Directed by David Grossman

 - Also evokes Buffy being buried alive in "Nightmares".

-- The Between My Legs Bait-and-Switch was used previously in "Anne", Season 3's opening episode.
+- The Between My Legs Bait-and-Switch was used previously in "[Buffy the Vampire Slayer Anne]]", Season 3's opening episode.

-- Came Back Wrong: Averted when, among other things, Buffy's dessicated corpse is revived with no visible difference.
+- Came Back Wrong: Averted when, among other things, Buffy's desiccated corpse is revived with no visible difference.
 Her mind/spirit, not so much.

 - Comically Missing the Point: Anya does lots in this episode."I tried being patient but it took too long."